amenning/Symfony_Pickomino/README.md

-create_your_first_page
+Pickomino
 ======================

-A Symfony project created on June 19, 2016, 10:49 pm.
+A Symfony project created on June 21, 2016.

+This project is a implementation of Pickomino dice game using Symfony and Angular